syncfusion-content/xamarin-docs/Xamarin/DataGrid/MVVM.md

 {% endhighlight %}

+You can download the source code of binding the SfDataGrid.SelectedItem properties sample [here]()

 ## Binding SfDataGrid.SelectedItems property
 You can bind any object type collection to the bindable property SfDataGrid[SfDataGrid.SelectedItems](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectedItems.html) which gets or sets the collection of `SelectedItems` collection in the SfDataGrid.